 1982 Little Shop of Horrors begins a 2,209-performance run at Off-Broadway's Orpheum Theatre.
 Based on the Roger Corman cult classic about a man-eating plant, the Alan Menken-Howard Ashman musical stars Lee Wilkof and Ellen Greene.
 The 1986 film version of the musical, directed by Frank Oz, stars Rick Moranis, Vincent Gardenia, Steve Martin, John Candy, and Greene reprising her stage role as Audrey.

-2000 Nathan Lane stars as Sheridan Whiteside and Jean Smart stars as Lorraine Sheldon in a revival of the Moss Hart and George S. Kaufman play, The Man Who Came to Dinner, opening at the Roundabout Theatre Company's new Broadway house, the American Airlines Theatre.
-Lane is probably remembered more for his second starring role of the season, as Max Bialystock in The Producers, which wins him the Tony for Best Actor.
-The American Airlines Theatre is the refurbished and rechristened Selwyn Theatre on 42nd Street.
+2000 Nathan Lane stars as Sheridan Whiteside opposite Jean Smart as Lorraine Sheldon in a revival of the Moss Hart and George S. Kaufman play, The Man Who Came to Dinner, opening at the Roundabout Theatre Company's new Broadway house, the American Airlines Theatre.

-2008 I Love You, You're Perfect, Now Change, which opened at the Westside Theatre on August 1, 1996, plays its final performance at that Off-Broadway venue.
+2008 I Love You, You're Perfect, Now Change, which opened Off-Broadway at the Westside Theatre on August 1, 1996, plays its final performance.
 The musical revue played a total of 20 previews and 5,003 regular performances, making it the second longest-running musical in Off-Broadway history.

 Watch Little Shop of Horrors composer Alan Menken talk about the musical: